Hélène Fauveau, founder of Paulette Bike

 ** What's missing to make bicycle tourism explode in France?**

 We talk a lot about bicycles, but everything is often lumped together: urban cycling, the famous "velotaf", is something else.
-There are a lot of infrastructures and a lot of players in this sector, which is extremely dynamic.
+There's a lot of infrastructure and a lot of players in this sector, which is extremely dynamic.
 We're still in the infancy of bike tourism.
 I think we'll soon see a rebound effect of the velotaf explosion on tourism, as cycling becomes more and more integrated into our daily lives, including our vacations, thanks in particular to the growing desire for "slow travel" and micro-adventures.
 I also believe and hope that the French are increasingly willing to spend their money in France.
 But the major obstacle to the development of bike tourism today is the ability of all the players in the travel industry to work together: hoteliers, restaurants, train stations...
 Our customers aren't looking to "rent a bike", they're looking to "live an experience", and that includes everyone.
 Our sector still needs to be structured and modernized, to streamline logistics.
 Things are moving forward, and I think the Accueil vélo label is helping to professionalize the network.
-We feel that bicycle tourism is becoming a real economic issue.
+We feel that bike tourism is becoming a real economic issue.

 **Who inspires you on a daily basis?**